Tibshot/bleetz/README.md

 ## Why bleetz ?

 I tried Capistrano, Minas.
-There are great (No irony) but not for me.
+They are great (No irony) but not for me.

-I prefere the way where I am
+I prefere when I know what is going on.

 ## Requirements